wunderwuzzi23/blog/content/posts/2024/deepseek-ai-prompt-injection-to-xss-and-account-takeover.md

 ### Discovering Session Token Usage

-To that I researched how session handling works in the app.
-In many modern applications the session token (or Bearer token) is stored somewhere in local storage in the browser, or at a cookie.
+To do that we have to research how session handling works in the app.
+In many modern applications the session token (or Bearer token) is stored somewhere in local storage in the browser, or in a cookie.

 I used "Web Developer Tools" in the browser to explore cookies, session storage, etc.